MunGian/Hackathon2-Group-50-/README.md

 3. Encapsulation:
 	-  No public member variable is declared, the data is encapsulated within a class and cannot be accessed or modified directly from outside the class.
 This enforces the concept of data hiding and prevent from unintentionally modifying the data.
 	 - Instead, we declare private members variables, they are only accessible within the class, preventing direct manipulation from external code.
 This ensures that the data remains encapsulated within the class, and external code can only interact with it through the defined public methods.
-	- The public methods within each class, such as appendWeapon, searchWeapon, and displayWeapons in the WeaponList class, encapsulate the operations that can be performed on the class's data.
+	- The public methods within each class, such as appendWeapon(), searchWeapon(), and displayWeapons() in the WeaponList class, encapsulate the operations that can be performed on the class's data.
 They provide a controlled interface for interacting with the weapons list, ensuring that all operations are performed through the defined methods rather than directly accessing the internal data.

 4. Composition:
    	- Game Class: